DavidBuchanan314/firehose2/README.md

 # firehose2 [Draft/WIP]

-Disclaimer: These are just my ideas as an individual, and is in no way authoritative with regards to future protocol changes.
+Disclaimer: These are just my ideas as an individual, and it is in no way authoritative with regards to future protocol changes.
 If you're reading this in the future and a "firehose v2" concretely exists, it's likely that this document does not accurately describe it.

 ## TODO: